vistalab-technion/cs236781/_posts/2021-10-24-course-schedule.md

 Starting from Thursday, October 28th, 2021, the course weekly schedule is as follows:

 1. Thursdays, 11:30-12:30, Taub 1.
-   Supplementary lecture, presented by Chaim Baskin or Prof. Alex Bronstein.
+   Supplementary lecture, presented by Dr. Chaim Baskin or Prof. Alex Bronstein.

 1. Thursdays at 12:30-13:30, Taub 1.
    Tutorial, presented by Aviv Rosenberg.